 By almost every measure, Ohio's economy has been on a roll, entering the 2020s with greater energy and optimism than at any time in decades.
 Having thrown off its long-held "Rust Belt" image, our state has embraced new technologies with a global reach.
-This has created an amazing array of job openings and
+This has created an amazing array of job openings and career opportunities, not only for those already in the workforce, but also for young Ohioans preparing for careers.

 Even with Ohio's successes, we have consistently faced a critical skills gap.
 Our state's ability to attract and develop job creators that can offer increasingly high-paying jobs has consistently been hampered by a lack of enough skilled talent to fill open positions.
 The reason is that, for generations, Ohioans could achieve middle-class prosperity with a high school education or less.

 The attainment rate is the percent of adults aged 25-64 that have high-value credentials (e.g., certificates and certifications) or postsecondary degrees (e.g., bachelors, associates, etc.).